JacksonK01/RockPaperScissors/README.md

+What the project does:
-Andriod App for Rock Paper Scissors Game.
+Android App for Rock Paper Scissors Game.
+You can play rock, paper, scissors for a great time.

+Why the project is useful:
-This game allows a developer to create their own item for the game to use throught the Item interface.

-Each item has a sets of stats that determine the win condition for that item.

-Takes advantage of observer design pattern for running the game, and strategy pattern for the AI.
+There's not a more balanced game than rock paper scissors.
+There is beauty in simplicity, especially for a balanced meta like this.
+This game allows a developer to create their own item for the game to use through the Item interface.
+Each item has a set of stats that determine the win condition for that item.
+Takes advantage of the observer design pattern for running the game and the strategy pattern for the AI.

+How users can get started with the project:
+Having an Android, that's about it.

+Where users can get help with your project:
+On GitHub.